 Yes.
 The full application can be viewed via our planning portal on the council website

-What’s the difference between this proposed site and the permanent traveller site at Showell Road, Bushbury?
+What’s the difference between this site and the permanent traveller site at Showell Road, Bushbury?

 The permanent site is for travellers who have settled and is now full to capacity.
 It is therefore not available to other groups from outside the area that have set up an unauthorised encampment.

-Can travellers or other groups pre-book the TTS?
+Can travellers or other groups pre-book the NSP?

 No. It is only available to deal with emergency situations such as unauthorised encampments.

-Why do we need a TTS in Wolverhampton?
+Why do we need a NSP in Wolverhampton?

-In October 2018, the Council applied to the High Court for an injunction to protect 60 sites from unauthorised encampments.
-The injunction was granted subject to review in December 2019 – the Court made clear that a key determining factor would be provision of a TTS.
+In October 2018, the council applied to the High Court for an injunction to protect 60 sites from unauthorised encampments.
+The injunction was granted subject to review in December 2019 – the Court made clear that a key determining factor would be provision of a NSP.
 Furthermore, notwithstanding the injunction, British Parliament and the police are pressing for more sites.